open-telemetry/opentelemetry-collector-contrib/connector/spanmetricsconnector/README.md

   One of either `AGGREGATION_TEMPORALITY_CUMULATIVE` or `AGGREGATION_TEMPORALITY_DELTA`.
 - `namespace`: Defines the namespace of the generated metrics.
 If `namespace` provided, generated metric name will be added `namespace.` prefix.
 - `metrics_flush_interval` (default: `15s`): Defines the flush interval of the generated metrics.
+- `exemplars`:  Use to configure how to attach exemplars to histograms
+  - `enabled` (default: `false`): enabling will add spans as Exemplars.

 ## Examples

 The following is a simple example usage of the `spanmetrics` connector.